morganross/API_Cost_Multiplier/process-markdown/Readme-process-markdown.md

 ---

-process markdown interacts with gptr via the CLI. it doesnt not import functions or make api calls.
+process markdown interacts with gptr via the CLI. it doesnt not import functions or make api calls.???

 process markdown loads its variables from a config file